-The Serpent, also known as the Devil or Satan, is one of the biggest ‘myths’ of all times: Does he really exist?
-Were Adam and Eve so ‘boring’ that God had to create the Devil to compensate?
+The Serpent in the Bible, also known as the Devil or Satan, is one of the biggest ‘myths’ of all times: Does he exist?
+Were Adam and Eve so boring that God had to create the Devil to compensate?

-Scene 4: The Serpent makes his grand entry (3rd character)
+Scene 4: The Serpent in the Bible makes his grand entry (3rd character)

 I’m still presenting the main characters of the Bible story.
-After God and humans which we discussed in the last couple of blog posts comes the Serpent, also known as the Devil or Satan
+After God and humans which we discussed in the last couple of blog posts comes the Serpent in the Bible, also known as the Devil or Satan

 (Origin of the Universe, chapter 4.5)

 Click here: To follow along with the online Bible - If this is your first contact with this blog.